 Qualification of Cloud Infrastructure and SaaS to Demonstrate Regulatory Compliance

-The Same Objectives
+Working Towards the Same Objectives

 - They must be qualified to demonstrate they work as intended;